The Lobby Code

 Track typeBump-and-run?Notes

 Oval, short (Bristol, Martinsville, Richmond)YesExpected.
-"Rubbin' is racing" applies.
 Light contact on corner exit is part of the game.

-Superspeedway (Daytona, Talladega)Yes, draftingBump drafting on the straights is the whole game.
-Through the corners is dangerous, avoid.
+Superspeedway (Daytona, Talladega)Yes, draftingBump drafting on the straights only.
+Corners are dangerous.

-Forza Motorsport oval cars (Hot Lap, Indy)NoOpen-wheel cars cannot take contact.
-Wheels touch, someone is in the wall.
+Forza oval cars (Hot Lap, Indy)NoOpen-wheel cars can't take contact.
+Wheels touch, someone's in the wall.

 Scenario 5: First-lap chaos